Bankruptcy Exemptions in Tennessee and Kentucky

 What property can you keep after Chapter 7 bankruptcy?

 Each state has its own set of bankruptcy exemptions and some states even allow you to choose between those or a set of exemptions established under federal law.
-In Tennessee, unfortunately, Chapter 7 bankruptcy petitioners are limited to the state exemptions and are not permitted to choose the federal option.
+In Tennessee and Kentucky, unfortunately, Chapter 7 bankruptcy petitioners are limited to the state exemptions and are not permitted to choose the federal option.
 These exemptions, however, are probably more generous than you think.
-Tennessee's homestead exemption allows you to retain a limited amount of equity in your home.
+Tennessee’s homestead exemption allows you to retain a limited amount of equity in your home.
 The applicable amount varies depending on your circumstances:

 Additionally, various types of personal property are also exempt from liquidation under Chapter 7 bankruptcy: